mattldawson/dts/docs/admin/deployment.md

 ```

 builds a new DTS Docker image for to be run as the user `johnson`,
 with the tag `v1.1`.
-The script pushes the Docker image to the
+The script pushes the Docker image to [Harbor, the
-[Spin Docker registry](https://registry.spin.nersc.gov).
+NERSC Docker registry](https://registry.nersc.gov).
 Make sure the tag
-indicates the current version of `dts` for clarity.
+indicates the current version of `dts` (e.g. `v1.1`) for clarity.

 After building the Docker image and tagging it, the script prompts you for the
 NERSC password for the user you specified.
 This allows it to push the image to
-NERSC's Docker image registry, where it can be accessed via the Rancher 2
+Harbor so it can be accessed via the Rancher 2 console.
-console.

 ### 2. Edit the Deployment in Rancher 2 and Restart the Service